querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 As frontend developers, we constantly remind ourselves that a mobile layout isn't necessarily only for mobiles and a desktop layout isn't necessarily only for desktops.
 A 'mobile' layout could be a person on a laptop with poor vision who has to zoom in a lot.
 A 'desktop' layout could actually be on a tablet with a touchscreen.

 Having this dichotomy baked into code is kind of naff.
-Given I was leaning heavily into using very new CSS features anyway,I figured it'd be a good time to switch to a fluid responsive layout.
+Given I'm leaning heavily into using very new CSS features anyway, I figured it'd be a good time to switch to a fluid responsive layout.

 Fluid responsive layouts use CSS features like custom properties, viewport units and `clamp()` to have things scale... fluidly.
 There is no 'snap'.
 Stuff just gets proportionally larger or smaller according to the available space and the minimum and maximum constraints.